github/docs/content/code-security/security-overview/about-the-security-overview.md

 The application security team at your company can use the different views for both broad and specific analyses of your organization's security status. {% ifversion security-overview-org-risk-coverage %}For example, the team can use the "Security Coverage" page to monitor the adoption of features across your organization or by a specific team as you rollout {% data variables.product.prodname_GH_advanced_security %}, or use the "Security Risk" page to identify repositories with more than five open {% data variables.secret-scanning.alerts %}.{% else %}For example, they can use the overview page to monitor adoption of features by your organization or by a specific team as you rollout {% data variables.product.prodname_GH_advanced_security %} to your enterprise, or to review all alerts of a specific type and severity level across all repositories in your organization.{% endif %}

 Organization owners and security managers for organizations have access to the security overview for their organizations. {% ifversion ghec or ghes > 3.6 or ghae > 3.6 %}Organization members can also access the organization-level security overview to view results for repositories where they have admin privileges or have been granted access to security alerts.
-For more information on managing security alert access, see "[Managing security and analysis settings for your repository](/github/administering-a-repository/managing-security-and-analysis-settings-for-your-repository)."{% endif %}
+For more information on managing security alert access, see "[AUTOTITLE](/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-security-and-analysis-settings-for-your-repository)."{% endif %}

 {% ifversion security-overview-org-risk-coverage %}